pousse-cafe/pousse-cafe.github.io/documentation.md

 a Pousse-Café application, this generally means that you will have several Pousse-Café runtime instances executed by different nodes running the same Modules and, therefore, the same sets of listeners.

-The real issue is that you will start experiencing "collisions" i.e. several listeners trying to update or create the same aggregate at the same time.
+The problem is that you will start experiencing "collisions" i.e. several listeners trying to update or create the same aggregate at the same time.

 In a single node environment, even with several processing threads, Pousse-Café is able to prevent collisions.
-However, in a multi-node environment, this is not possible.
+However, in a multi-node environment, this is not possible (except at a potentially high synchronization cost in terms of execution time).

-Ideally, a model should be designed in a way that the probability of collision is reduced.
-Generally, this means having many small aggregates instead of a few big ones.
+Ideally, a model should be designed in a way that the probability of collision is as low as possible.
+Having many small aggregates instead of a few big ones helps.
 However, it is sometimes not possible to prevent them completely (i.e. the probability of collision cannot be reduced to zero).

 To handle this issue, Pousse-Café implements a rather simple mechanism: when a collision is detected while running a listener, the execution of the listener is retried a bit later, potentially several times, until the listener is successfully executed.

-Note that this mechanism implies that messages may not be handled in a strict sequence anymore: a retry may cause that a message that was sent before another one is actually handled after it.
-The Model has to be meant in a way that supports this.
+This mechanism implies that messages may not be handled in a strict sequence anymore: a retry may cause that a message that was sent before another one is actually handled after it.
+The model has to be designed in a way that supports this.
 If strict sequences are required, proper synchronization mechanisms have to be implemented.
-Pousse-Café provides means to [skip or retry the execution of listeners](#message-listeners) in order to prevent inconsistencies.
+Pousse-Café provides means to [skip or retry the execution of listeners](#handle-message-chronology-issues) in order to prevent data inconsistencies.

 ### Detecting Collisions